flyeralarm/onboarding/README.md

 # Advanced Curriculum For The Software Craftsman

 This document is intended as a guidance for new developers joining our teams at [FLYERALARM](https://flyeralarm.com).
 Because we think it might help others as well we open-sourced it.
-If you feel we've missed something, feel free to send us a Pull-Request.
+If you know something that's missing feel free send us a Pull-Request.

 ## Basics